Starbucks workers in Baltimore area join movement to unionize workplace

 Starbucks has objected, filing requests for review with the labor board, and arguing it’s inappropriate to place bargaining units at single stores rather than a collection of stores in a district.
 The NLRB generally has disagreed, allowing elections to proceed.

-But so far, only three corporately owned stores have unionized, two in Buffalo, New York in early December and one in Mesa, Arizona, on Feb.
+But so far, only three corporately owned stores have unionized, two in Buffalo in early December and one in Mesa, Arizona, on Feb.
 25. That’s out of about 9,000 corporate stores in the U.S.

 Baltimore-area employees carefully watched the outcome of the Arizona vote, which had been scheduled for earlier in February but was delayed after Starbucks requested a review.
 NLRB denied Starbucks’ request, allowing the workers to vote.
 The Mount Vernon store workers now are awaiting a decision on their own election after attending an NLRB hearing where Starbucks raised objections.